 Glen E. Summers

-A substantial portion of Glen’s practice involves the representation of plaintiffs, and he has obtained over $150 million in verdicts and settlements for his clients.
-Glen has also handled some of the most high profile legal malpractice matters in recent history.
-Glen currently represents Frank McCourt, the former owner of the Los Angeles Dodgers, in a highly publicized blockbuster legal malpractice case against Bingham McCutchen LLP.
-The case arises out of Bingham’s negligent preparation of Mr. McCourt’s postnuptial agreement, allowing his former wife to claim ownership of 50% of the Dodgers franchise, which recently sold for $2.15 billion.
+Glen has handled some of the most high profile legal malpractice cases in recent history, and is emerging as one of the nation’s formost lawyers in the representation of plaintiffs in significant legal malpractice cases.
+To date, Glen has obtained over $150 million in settlements for plaintiffs in legal malpractice cases.
+He recently represented Frank McCourt, the former owner of the Los Angeles Dodgers, in a highly publicized blockbuster legal malpractice case against Bingham McCutchen LLP arising out of Bingham’s negligent preparation of Mr. McCourt’s postnuptial agreement, allowing his former wife to claim ownership of 50% of the Dodgers franchise.
 Glen also previously represented Charter Communications in its malpractice suit against Irell & Manella LLP arising out of the botched documentation of a $3 billion cable system acquisition.

 Glen has been with Bartlit Beck since 1997 and has been a partner since 1999.
 Before joining Bartlit Beck, Glen clerked for U.S. Supreme Court Justice Antonin Scalia and the Chief Judge of the U.S. Court of Appeals for the Ninth Circuit.
 Glen was also previously an associate at Sullivan & Cromwell from 1995-1996.